Sailor Venus: Manga and anime

-As a result of her past battles, when Minako meets the other Sailor Soldiers she has a relatively serious personality, and is very focused on their mission as Sailor Soldier.
+As a result of her past battles, when Minako meets the other Sailor Guardians she has a relatively serious personality and is very focused on their mission as a Sailor Guardian.
 In the manga, she even tells them she is the princess they have been searching for, although in fact she is merely serving as a decoy to protect the real princess, Usagi.
 Throughout the first story arc she has by far the strongest memories of their past life during the time of Silver Millennium.

 Artemis lives in Minako's home and is one of her closest friends.
 Minako lives with both her parents, although references to her family life are few in the Sailor Moon series.
 Her family, like Usagi's, is based on Takeuchi's own family.
-For the first several story arcs, Minako attends a different junior high school from the others, Shiba Kōen.
-When the characters enter high school, she joins Usagi, Ami, and Makoto at Azabu Jūban.
-One of her greatest loves is volleyball, as shown from the beginning of the first Sailor V chapter and throughout the rest of the series — she even considers quitting the Sailor Soldiers to become a professional, and in high school joins the Volleyball club.
+For the first several story arcs, Minako attends a different junior high school from the others in Shiba Kōen.
+When the characters enter high school, she joins Usagi, Ami, and Makoto at Azabu-Jūban.
+One of her greatest talent is volleyball, as shown from the beginning of the first Sailor V chapter and throughout the rest of the series — she even considers quitting the Sailor Guardians to become a professional, and in high school joins the Volleyball club.
 Her favorite class is Physical Education, while in the manga her least favorites are mathematics and the English language.
-In the anime, having lived in England for some time, she is skilled at the language (in one episode it is shown her skills are more refined than Ami Mizuno's), and Usagi begs Minako to teach her.
+In the anime, having lived in England for some time, she is fluent in the language (in one episode it is shown her skills are more refined than Ami Mizuno's), and Usagi begs Minako to teach her.

 Minako's other greatest love is pop culture.
 She desperately wants to be an idol, and so makes a hobby of chasing them and attending auditions in acting, dancing, and singing whenever possible.
-She takes her role as the "Soldier of Love" literally, and enjoys regaling friends and acquaintances with advice about romance.
+She takes her role as the "Guardian of Love" literally, and enjoys regaling friends and acquaintances with advice about romance.
 Despite her declared expertise, Minako herself has little personal experience in relationships (aside from a brief and ill-fated love in the Sailor V manga), but is enthusiastic about romantic opportunities — even to the point of two-timing a pair of the series' villains.
-She has a crush on Yaten Kou throughout the Sailor Stars anime storyline, and in one episode the sinister idea of herself as a cat with Yaten gives her a nosebleed — a common symbol of sexual arousal in anime.
+She has a crush on Yaten Kou throughout the Sailor Stars anime storyline, and in one episode, the sinister idea of herself as a cat bathing with Yaten gives her a nosebleed — a common symbol of sexual arousal in anime.
 In the manga, by contrast, Minako suspects Yaten of being an enemy; while confronting the Starlights, she and Rei reaffirm that they do not need men because they have dedicated their lives to their duty of protecting Usagi.